background

 --encoding utf8mb4 --collation utf8mb4_unicode_ci --osc

-Online Schema Change Integration
+Deep Dive: Online Schema Change with pt-online-schema-change

 Before Migration